CodeWithAloha/kuka/KukaApp/README.md

 ## Development Setup

-Follow instructions here to set up your development environment: https://reactnative.dev/docs/environment-setup
+1. Follow instructions here to set up your development environment: https://reactnative.dev/docs/environment-setup

+    > Note: Ensure you are following the "React Native CLI Quickstart" instructions, not the Expo CLI instructions

-`yarn install` to download dependencies.
+1. `yarn install` to download dependencies.

-`npx pod-install ios` to install and link native libraries.
+1. `npx pod-install ios` to install and link native libraries.

-`yarn ios` to run the app in the iOS simulator.
+1. `yarn ios` to run the app in the iOS simulator.

 ## Production Setup